Clicker Training for Birds

 I’ve had Kiwi long enough that I know what motivates her.

 • Food: Kiwi loves her veggies!
 She enjoys many of the ingredients in Goldenfeast Conure Blend.
 That’s not her regular food.
 She eats seeds, veggies, & Roudybush California Blend.
-I’ve chosen a few small grains from and some favorite veggies to train her to stay put.
+I’ve chosen a few small grains and some favorite veggies to train her to stay put.

-• Bathing In A Dish: This little girl loves to splash around in a shallow dish of water
+• Bathing In A Dish: This little girl loves to splash around in a shallow dish of water.

 • Toys: Like most small birds, Kiwi loves chewing on natural, plant-based toys.